phasorpy/phasorpy/docs/phasor_approach.rst

   .. _flimpa:

   `FLIMPA <https://github.com/SofiaKapsiani/FLIMPA>`__
-  is an open-source GUI software designed for the phasor plot analysis of raw TCSPC-FLIM data.
+  is an open-source GUI application designed for phasor-plot analysis of raw TCSPC-FLIM data.
 The software is written in Python and distributed under the BSD-3-Clause license.